-"Research is clear that great teachers have the biggest impact on student achievement, more than any program or technology-driven solution," Jara said.
+"Research is clear that great teachers have the biggest impact on student achievement, more than any program or technology-driven solution," said Superintendent Dr. Jesus F. Jara.
 "A strong relationship with an effective teacher, along with clearly identified learning needs, is the key to great growth for any student.
 This is why we are partnering with NWEA, a non-profit organization focused on teacher and student growth with the best formative assessments system."